A Brief History of Lead Properties, Uses and Characteristics

 - Density: 11.36 g/cm3

-The Greeks were the first to recognize lead's corrosion resistant properties and applied lead as a protective covering on ship hulls (an application that lead compounds are still used for to this day).
-The Romans, consequently, began extracting large quantities of lead to for their expansive water systems.
+The Greeks were the first to recognize lead's corrosion-resistant properties and applied lead as a protective covering on ship hulls.
+This use is an application in which lead compounds are still used to this day.
+The Romans, consequently, began extracting large quantities of lead for their expansive water systems.

 By the first century AD, it is believed that Roman lead production was approximately 80,000 tonnes per year.
 Sheets of lead were used to line baths, while lead piping was created by wrapping sheets of lead metal around a rod and soldering the edges together.
 Lead piping, which was used until the 20th century, helped protect against corrosion, but also resulted in widespread lead poisoning.

 About half of all lead produced each year comes from recycled material, which means that lead has one of the highest recycling rates of all materials in common use today.
-In 2008, worldwide production of lead exceeded 8 million tonnes.
+In 2008, the worldwide production of lead exceeded eight million tonnes.

 The largest producers of mined lead are China, Australia, and the USA, whereas the largest producers of recycled lead are the USA, China, and Germany.
 China alone accounts for about 60 percent of all lead production.